Chandan-2606/Learning_For_Git/README.md

 # git and github demo

-This is my first Gir repository
+This is my first Git repository

 <br>
 Auther - Chandan